-PEST Analysis is a strategic framework used to evaluate the external environment for a business by breaking down the opportunities and threats into Political, Economic, Social and Technological factors.
-PEST analysis can be an effective framework to use in Corporate Strategy Planning, useful in identifying the pros and cons of Business Strategy.
-Below we break down the key items of each of the 4 Factors of PEST(Political, Economic, Social, Technological).
+PEST Analysis is a strategic framework used to evaluate the external environment for a business by breaking down opportunities and threats into Political, Economic, Social, and Technological factors.
+PEST analysis can be an effective framework to use in Corporate Strategy Planning, useful in identifying the pros and cons of a Business Strategy.
+Below we break down each of the 4 Factors of PEST – Political, Economic, Social, Technological.

 From CFI’s Business & Corporate Strategy Course.

-When looking at political factors, you are looking at how government policy and actions intervene in the economy.
+When looking at political factors, you are looking at how government policy and actions may affect the economy, as well as the specific industry the business operates in.
 These include the following:

-One of the reasons that elections tend to be a period of uncertainty for a country, is that different political parties a have diverging views and strategies for policy on the items above.
+One of the reasons that elections tend to be a period of uncertainty for a country is that different political parties have diverging views on economic policy.
 The P in PEST analysis stands for Political!